The Citadel Jordan Tour

 Citadel is considered an important site because it has had a long history of occupation by many great civilizations.

 Most of the buildings still visible at the site are from the Roman, Byzantine, and Umayyad periods.

 The major buildings at the site are the Temple of Hercules, a Byzantine church, and the Umayyad Palace.

 Archaeologists have been working at the site since the 1920s, including Italian, British, French, Spanish,

 and Jordanian projects, but a great part of the Citadel remains unexcavated.

 The citadel includes many ancient and beautiful monuments including:

 1. Temple of Hercules

-The temple is also called the Sacred Square, but most of its features have been processed with the succession of years,
+The temple is also call the Sacred Square, but most of its features process with the succession of years,

 leaving only two tall columns, two important witnesses to the commemoration of ancient history,